YuuichiMizuoka/ym-http/README.md

 - threading
 - Content-Type Header (how do you find out what encoding a file has, oh god)
 - Range Header (useful when trying to download big files or for streaming video)
+- support url parameters (? parameters should not be interpreted as file names)